Children of the Sun (The Sallyangie album)

-Children of the Sun is the 1969 album by British folk duo The Sallyangie; siblings Mike and Sally Oldfield.
+Children of the Sun is a 1969 album by British folk duo The Sallyangie (consisting of siblings Mike and Sally Oldfield).
 The album was produced by Nathan Joseph, founder of the record label Transatlantic Records.
-The album was reissued in 2002, with bonus tracks and a second disc, and again reissued on 26 September 2011 by Esoteric Recordings.
+It was reissued in 2002, with bonus tracks and a second disc, and again reissued on 26 September 2011 by Esoteric Recordings.

 The album pre-dates Mike Oldfield's debut solo album, Tubular Bells, by 4 years and Sally Oldfield's Water Bearer by 9 years.